-- Agent for VMware (Virtual Appliance) can be imported or deployed to a VMware ESX(i) Server. - For off-loaded backup, Agent for VMware (Windows) can be installed on a machine running Windows.
+Agent for VMware can be imported or deployed to a VMware ESX(i) host as a virtual appliance.

 Agent for VMware requires either of the following licenses to work:

 - Acronis Backup Advanced for VMware - Acronis Backup Advanced Universal License

 Agent for Hyper-V needs to be installed directly on a Hyper-V host.